Thomaskynol/RobloxDragAndDropModule/README.md

 # RobloxDragAndDropModule

-Drag and Drop for guis on roblox
+# What Is Drag and Drop for Guis:

 ![dragAndDrop](https://github.com/user-attachments/assets/bcb6b59c-6ee0-499b-bfb3-a6c564171577)

+is the movement of dragging an item and then releasing it

 First put the code in a module script, require the module in a local script